agnivade/wasmbrowsertest/README.md

 # wasmbrowsertest

 A quick hack to run wasm tests inside your browser.
-For now, hardcoded to Chrome.
+For now, works only for Chrome.
+Geckodriver doesn't support selenium log API.

 Setup steps: